henrietta-k/adapt-learning-wiki/Framework-in-five-minutes.md

 **Pages** are how the main learning content is presented (similar to a page on the web), and can contain a number of sub-elements, making them perfect to present a single topic in an e-learning course.

 **Articles** are the next step down, and are used to present compound pieces of information within the page.
 Like pages, articles can be formed of many sub-elements.
-<br>Articles can also be used to split up a page for presentation purposes.
+Articles can also be used to split up a page for presentation purposes.

 **Blocks** have replaced the traditional screens/slides found in most e-learning publishing software, and present small chunks of related content using **components**.

 **Components** are the main interactions in Adapt, and present simple ideas.
 Components can be used in a block full-width, or combined with another component for more variety.

-See the diagram to the right for a visual example of page structuring using this hierarchy.
-In summary:

-**Pages** contain **Articles** contain **Blocks** contain **Components**.
+To summarise: **Pages** contain **Articles** contain **Blocks** contain **Components**.

 Think **A**, **B**, **C**!

 ## Getting technical

 The Adapt framework has been designed to be easily accessible to developers.
-By using popular web frameworks, and a plug-and-play modular architecture, you can spend more time developing interesting functionality, and less time trying to integrate with the core product.
+By using popular web frameworks, and a modular plug-and-play architecture, you can spend more time developing fun stuff, and less time trying to integrate with the core product.

 ### Open standards and familiar frameworks